RaiKumarAman/Netflix-Movies-and-Shows-Recommendation/README.md

 This repository contains a Netflix Show and Movie Recommender System that uses machine learning algorithms to recommend movies and TV shows based on user preferences and viewing history.
 The recommender system leverages content-based filtering to provide personalized recommendations.

+You can access the streamlit by clicking here: https://imdb-movie-rating-prediction-o3g49whxbbeshwzyaz9uxn.streamlit.app/

 ## Features

 - **Content-Based Filtering**: Recommends movies and shows based on the features of the items themselves (e.g., genre, director, cast).